dpwynne/CNF-INF/README.md

 Designed as a teaching aid for CSU Fullerton Math 338 and similar upper-division statistics classes.

 ## Known Bugs
 Sometimes the cumulative proportion (left tab) outputs will refresh twice.
-It shouldn't be a problem, though.

 ## Left Tab (Values to Proportions)
 Specify a range of values on the original scale, and whether you want to compute the proportion above X (upper tail), below Y (lower tail), or between X and Y (middle).